christophsax/seasonalbook.content/proposal/outline.md

 - User defined adjustments (Chinese New Year, Diwali)

-- Case Study: How to adjust for Ramadan (which is connected to some additional challenges)
+- Case Study: How to adjust for Ramadan (which is connected with some additional challenges)

 ## Trading days